-Construction for the next phase of SDWMR projects, awarded as two individual construction contracts under the 2021 SDWMR Program, is expected to begin in late March 2022 and be completed by April 2023.
+The 2021 SDWMR Program began in late March 2022 and will be completed by June 2023.
 This work consists of the construction of over 6 miles (33,500 LF) of new water mains and associated work.
-Contracts for both projects were awarded to a single contractor at a cost of just under \$25 Million.
+Contracts for both projects were awarded to a single contractor at a cost of just under \$25 million.

-The third phase of SDWMR projects (2022 SDWMR) are currently in the design phase with anticipation of bidding in July 2022 and an expected construction start date in late 2022 (September).
-These projects are expected to replace nearly 9 miles (46,700 LF) of water main at an estimated cost of \$50 Million.
+The third phase of SDWMR projects (2022 SDWMR) was recently funded by PENNVEST and construction will commence in July 2023.
+These three projects are expected to replace about 10 miles of water main and replace about 1,900 public (and connected private lead) service lines at an estimated cost of \$83 million.

-The 2023, 2024, 2025, and 2026 contracts are currently in the 2022 CIP with a total cumulative value of \$231 Million, which equates to approximately 64 miles of small diameter water main to be replaced.
+The 2023, 2024, 2025, 2026, and 2027 contracts are currently in the 2023 CIP with a total cumulative value of \$360 million, which equates to approximately 48 miles of small diameter water main to be replaced.

 Lead Service Line Identification Program: The lead service line identification program determines the materials of manufacture for each existing water service line in the Authority's system.
 The first phase of that program was completed with the digitization of existing records.
 The second phase, which has evolved since the signing of the consent order, consists of a combination of verification inspections and replacement records of ongoing infrastructure programs, video inspection of accessible residential service lines to evaluate the materials of manufacture, identification of private service lines while replacing meters, the development of a machine-learning predictive model in conjunction with the University of Pittsburgh and further records-mining with the Authority, City of Pittsburgh and Allegheny County Plumbing Department.
 This phase was completed in December 2020 and submitted to the PADEP, in compliance with the Consent Order and Agreement.
 The third phase includes identifying service line materials for non-residential customers and providing an update for all locations.
-This effort is due to PADEP in December 2022.
+This effort was submitted to PADEP in December 2022.